Specific Service Requests

 Below are common services requested and their guidelines.
 For more information about requesting student accommodations, please visit our page on obtaining student accommodations.
 As a reminder, CMU faculty and staff in need of any of the accommodations described below are invited to contact Human Resources.

-Requests for Proctored Exams should be submitted a minimum of one week in advance to be assured of this service (or prior to the last day to drop a course for a request involving a final examination).
+Requests for proctored exams should be submitted a minimum of five calendar days in advance to be assured of this service.

 Flexible Assignment Completion Dates

 Students with some kinds of chronic conditions may require flexibility with assignment completion dates where possible and appropriate.
 This is a complex accommodation and should be discussed and reviewed carefully with the Office of Disability Resources.
-If you are approved for this accommodation by our office, please use the Flexible Assignment Completion Student Faculty Agreement form (PDF) to develop specific agreements with each faculty member in classes where you may need flexibility with course assignments.
+If you are approved for this accommodation by our office, please complete the Flexible Assignment Completion Student Faculty Agreement Form located in our secure online portal, or alternatively use the PDF version of the form to develop specific agreements with each faculty member in classes where you may need flexibility with course assignments.

 Special Housing Accommodations

-If you are a student whose disability or medical condition requires special housing accommodations, please access the housing accomodations request form (PDF), to be completed by the student and their medical or mental health professional.
+If you are a student whose disability or medical condition requires special housing accommodations, please access the housing accommodations request (PDF), to be completed by the student and their medical or mental health professional.
 Please direct any disability-related housing questions to Catherine Getchell via email.

 Interpreter and CART Requests

 To ensure that Interpreter or Live Captioning/CART service is available, students should work with our office to incorporate this need into their overall accommodations plan.
 Initial requests for service should be submitted at least 30 days in advance of the anticipated need.
 For one-time events, you may submit an interpreter or captioning request form (PDF).